 Headshots are a vital aspect of an actor’s career.
-They serve as one key gateway into getting to act in front of a camera.
+They serve as one key gateway into getting paid to act in front of a camera.
 So, it is important to get them right.
 Although your first instinct might be to just use that picture of you that your friend took last summer, that is not what casting directors want to see.
-It is important to get actor headshots correctly done for them to reach their full potential as vehicles to auditions.
+It is important to get actor headshots correctly done for them to reach their full potential as getting you opportunities to audition.
 That is why you should keep in mind what casting directors look for in actor headshots.

 Casting directors are not likely to respond to people who have mirror selfies on their Backstage profile.
 It is not a good look nor is it professional.
 It might leave some casting directors wondering as to your seriousness.
 If you cannot take your headshot seriously, you probably should not expect someone else to.

 Even if you really put in an effort to take something decent-looking with your iPhone’s portrait mode, it is easy to tell when you did not go through the trouble of getting professional headshots made, particularly when most actors go through that trouble.
 Their headshots will be easier to standout in quality comparisons.

 To those in casting, this can demonstrate a lack of commitment to the craft.
 Everyone in the industry will tell you that investing in good actor headshots goes a long way.
 They are the first impression agents, managers, casting directors, and so on will have of you.
 So, the effort to get professional actor headshots done will be worth it.

 Also, from a brand-perspective – because actors are their own brand – your headshots should be consistent.
 Your portfolio of headshots should have the same feel for quality and vibe across the board.
 Thus, using a headshot from 10 years ago – with all the technology changes since then – is likely a bad idea, even if it still appears to be your likeness today.
 The quality difference will likely make it feel different.

 Headshots to Represent the Actor